swcarpentry/python-novice-gapminder/episodes/06-libraries.md

 *   But can make programs harder to understand, since readers must learn your program's aliases.

-> ## Exploring the Math Library
+> ## Exploring the Math Module
 >
-> 1. What function from the `math` library can you use to calculate a square root
+> 1. What function from the `math` module can you use to calculate a square root
 >    *without* using `sqrt`?
-> 2. Since the library contains this function, why does `sqrt` exist?
+> 2. Since the module contains this function, why does `sqrt` exist?
 >
 > > ## Solution
 > >